anuchandy/android-msal-azure-storage/README.md

 ### Introduction

-This is a sample application demonstrating Android MSAL interactive login, where one can login using a email and access the Azure storage.This app requires setting couple of Azure AD resources, following sections walk you through this.
+This is a sample application demonstrating Android MSAL interactive login, where one can login using an email and access the Azure storage.This app requires setting couple of Azure AD resources, following sections walk you through this.

 ### Azure Subscription and Azure Active Directory: